kcharters/studio6portfolio/README.md

 In hind sight i have used a lot of repeating code to access all the different collections stored on the firebase firestore database, If I have time I will try to condense this code so it itsnt so repetative.

+for development and marking purposes the admin account is email: admin@admin.com password: admin1

 ### Sprint 6

 - search